 There’s also an age limit for the activity so if you’re below 18 years of age, there’s not a lot for you on this page.
 Psych!
-You actually can still go for the experience but you’ll have to do it with your parents.
+You actually can still go for the paragliding activity but you’ll have to do it with your parents.
 Then again, it should be under the weight limit.
 But apart from these factors, anybody can do the activity, regardless of whether they’re first-timers or experts.

 The P1 and P2 are the basic level courses for flying solo, which involves mastering the ground training before you get to perform flight training.
-In this course you get to learn stuff like how to stabilize the wing, how to take off, make turns and land.
+In this course, you get to learn stuff like how to stabilize the wing, how to take off, make turns, and land.
 You even get to learn inflation and canopy handling techniques.
 The course takes about 6-8 days to be completed.

 This is the best part.
 It’s not just one or two months across the year where you can go paragliding.
 Apart from monsoon seasons, the activity is accessible all year round.
 But again, the climatic conditions and thermals differ.
 So due to factors like these, it may or may not be available during certain months.